 Art Challenge Rubric:

 A committee of EVERFI judges (the "Judging Committee") will select the potential Winners no later than 12:00 PM CDT on September 27, 2022 Entries will be judged on a 5 point scale based on creativity, quality of artwork, and understanding of the assignment.
-Three (3) Winners in total will be selected.
+Three (3) potential Winners in total will be selected.
 Winning entries may be featured by EVERFI, Milwaukee Brewers, the other MLB Entities, and their affiliates as described below.
 By entering the Contest, you agree to these Official Rules and the decisions of the Judging Committee, which are final and binding in all respects.

 In the event of a tie, Entrants will be judged by a new panel of EVERFI’s expert curriculum development team as determined by EVERFI in its sole discretion.
 Each Entrant will be evaluated utilizing the rubric above on their submission and a Winner will be determined upon the final tally of the score.